ssulivan11/useless-css-checker/README.md

+> DEPRECATED - feel free to use, but some known issues and the outdated state of this package do not warrant its use in pipelines or valid checks

 # Useless CSS Checker

 A function that takes content (HTML/JS/etc) and CSS, and returns the validity of your unused selectors.